bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 will be able to spend the results of the transaction.

 Unfortunately,
-the way the hash is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the hash.
+the way the txid is calculated allows anyone to make small modifications to the transaction that will not change its meaning, but will change the txid.
 This is called third-party malleability.
 BIP62 ("dealing with malleability") attempted to address these issues in a piecemeal manner, but was too complicated to implement as consensus checks and has been withdrawn.

-For example, you could submit a transaction with hash ef74...c309 to the network, but instead find that a third-party, such as a node on the network relaying your transaction, or the miner who includes your transaction in a block, modifies the transaction slightly, resulting in your transaction still spending the same coins and paying the same addresses, but being confirmed under the completely different hash 683f...8bfa instead.
+For example, you could submit a transaction with txid ef74...c309 to the network, but instead find that a third-party, such as a node on the network relaying your transaction, or the miner who includes your transaction in a block, modifies the transaction slightly, resulting in your transaction still spending the same coins and paying the same addresses, but being confirmed under the completely different txid 683f...8bfa instead.

-More generally, if one or more of the signers of the transaction revise their signatures then the transaction remains valid and pays the same amounts to the same addresses, but the transaction hash changes completely because it incorporates the signatures.
+More generally, if one or more of the signers of the transaction revise their signatures then the transaction remains valid and pays the same amounts to the same addresses, but the txid changes completely because it incorporates the signatures.
 The general case of changes to signature data (but not the outputs or choice of inputs) modifying the transaction is called scriptSig malleability.